Robert Smallbones: Service in Nazi Germany

 In a letter dated 1938, Smallbones claimed that "The explanation for this outbreak of sadistic cruelty may be that sexual perversion, in particular homo-sexuality, are very prevalent in Germany."

 His activities assisting Jewish people were documented by the Gestapo and he is named in the Black Book (the Sonderfahndungsliste G.B. or "Special Search List Great Britain"), a list of prominent British residents to be arrested upon the successful invasion of Britain by Nazi Germany in 1940.
 The Black Book contained the names of 2,820 people—British subjects and European exiles—living in Britain, who were to be immediately arrested upon the success of Operation Sea Lion, the invasion of Great Britain.
 The book states which German authority each arrested person was to be handed to and Smallbones was required by Department IVE4 of the Gestapo.

 In 2013 Smallbones was posthumously awarded the medal of a British Hero of the Holocaust.
+In 2024, he was posthumously awarded the Congressional Gold Medal, the joint-highest civilian award in the United States.